chloec2/nationalpark/README.md

 ## Solution
 This web app involves two pages.

-The first page, Activites, allows you to select from available activites and lists all the parks that offer at least 1 of the selected activites.
+The first page, Activities, allows you to select from available activities and lists all the parks that offer at least 1 of the selected activities.
 The parks are displayed in a grid, and each result is hyperlinked to the park's webpage for more information.

 In the second page, Images, you can select a park from a dropdown menu.
-Clicking the "View Images" button will display a slideshow of images that were retrived from park webcams, which was done using Bootstrap.
+Clicking the "View Images" button will display a slideshow of images that were retrieved from park webcams, which was done using Bootstrap.

 ## Challenge Prompt